JNRowe/jnrowe.github.io/articles/tips/BTS_as_a_task_manager.rst

 be a nice solution for managing all kinds of random tasks.
-I have a Bugs Everywhere database in my home directory that over the past year has stored just over 600 bugs from shopping lists to actual bugs with my configurations files, and I've apparently managed to complete 95% of them!
+I have a Bugs Everywhere database in my home directory that over the past year has stored just over 600 bugs from shopping lists to actual bugs with my configurations files, and I’ve apparently managed to complete 95% of them!

 Bonus material
 --------------